 DRAx gateway and vehicle compute SoCs

-Accelerating the data highway and paving the way for the software-defined car
+Accelerating the data highway to pave the way for the software-defined car

 Automotive architectures are rapidly evolving to support the evolution of semi-autonomous and autonomous driving, electric vehicles that enable "green" operation and higher efficiency and connected-cars that use high data bandwidths to communicate with the cloud.
-Our all-new DRA829V gateway and vehicle compute SoC was designed to support these new architectures by seamlessly integrating the compute and networking capabilities of the software-defined car.
+Our DRA82x family of gateway and vehicle compute SoCs is designed to support these new architectures by seamlessly integrating the compute and networking capabilities of the software-defined car.

 - Arm® Cortex®-A72 and R5F cores